bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/1 Particle Dynamics – Linear motion/4 Dependent motion (pulleys)/complex pulley motion.md

 \Delta s_{B} &= \frac{1}{2} \Delta s_{A}
 \end{align*}$$

-This can be used in the same way as gears to change the magnitude of output from the input
+This can be used in the same way as gears to change the magnitude of output from the input (of course this isn't some [[free energy machine]], the work is the same, which correlates to the changed distance moved between the input and output)